GurjarKing/GurjarKing/README.md

       - *Business travel SaaS startup, TravelPerk, has launched an open API-based platform — letting its customers and partners build custom integration and apps.
 The initial APIs covers HR and expense management use-cases but more are set to be added as usage and dem…*

+  - Baidu's smart voice unit to raise independent round on $2.9B valuation
+      <hr/>

+      - *Baidu, China’s dominant search service and a leader in artificial intelligence research, is further diversifying into the smart voice space as its smart living group is poised to raise an independent round on a 20 billion yuan ($2.94 billion) post-money valua…*

   - The joke is on consumers as Liquid Death raises $23 million more
       <hr/>

        - *In what began as a kind of funny, savvy marketing stunt that has since gained traction, a nearly three-year-old, Santa Monica-based startup that sells water from the Austrian Alps under the brand Liquid Death, has raised $23 million in Series B funding.
 Backe…*

-  - E-scooter startup Neuron Mobility adds $12M to its Series A for expansion in Australia and New Zealand
-      <hr/>

-       - *Neuron Mobility, a Singapore-based e-scooter rental startup, announced today that it has added $12 million to its Series A. Led by Square Peg, an Australian venture capital firm and GSR Ventures, this increases the round’s new total to $30.5 million.
-The comp…*

 <br />